mj19981995/modelmapper/user-manual/spi-overview.md

   * **NamingConvention**
     * The interface you implement to determine which property names are eligible for matching
-    * Set against a MatchingConfiguration
+    * Set against a Configuration

   * **NameTransformer**
     * The interface you implement to transform property names prior to matching
-    * Set against a MatchingConfiguration
+    * Set against a Configuration

   * **NameTokenizer**
     * The interface you implement to tokenize property names prior to matching
-    * Set against a MatchingConfiguration
+    * Set against a Configuration

   * **[MatchingStrategy](/user-manual/configuration/#matching-strategies)**
     * The interface you implement to determine whether a source property hierarchy matches a destination property hierarchy
-    * Set against a MatchingConfiguration
+    * Set against a Configuration

+  * **ValueReader**
+    * The interface you implement to read values from generic data sources
+    * Added to a Configuration